B1A4: Pre-debut

-2011: Let's Fly and It B1A4
+2011: Debut with Let's Fly and It B1A4

 On April 11, the members of B1A4 were introduced through a webtoon.
 Initially, it was believed that B1A4 would be a mixed gender group due to the presence of a female character named Anna in the webtoon.
 The same day, WM Entertainment revealed a photo of the first member of the group, leader Jinyoung.
 The remaining members Baro, Gongchan, Sandeul, and CNU were revealed on a daily basis between April 12–15.
 A music video teaser for B1A4's promotional single "O.K" was uploaded on April 19.
 The full music video, as well as their debut EP Let's Fly, was released on April 21.
 The group made their debut performance on the April 23 episode of MBC's Show!
 Music Core.
-They had their subsequent debut stages on Mnet's M!
-Countdown, KBS' Music Bank, and SBS' The Music Trend on April 28, April 29, and May 1, respectively.
+They had their subsequent debut stages on Mnet's M Countdown, KBS' Music Bank, and SBS' Inkigayo on April 28, April 29, and May 1, respectively.
 B1A4 began promoting "Only Learned the Bad Things" on June 18, 2011.
 The group, alongside Block B, starred on SBS MTV's reality show Match Up.
 It began to air on June 22.
 The music video for the second promotional single "Only Learned the Bad Things" was aired on the first episode.

-B1A4's second EP, It B1A4, and its lead single "Beautiful Target" were released on September 15, 2011.
-The group promoted the album on Music Bank, Show!
+B1A4's second EP It B1A4 with the lead single "Beautiful Target" were released on September 15, 2011.
+The group promoted the EP on Music Bank, Show!
 Music Core, The Music Trend, and M!
 Countdown.
 B1A4 began promoting "My Love" on November 18.

 In October 2011, it was announced that B1A4 would debut in Japan under the record label Pony Canyon in January 2012.
 Prior to their debut there, the group held their B1A4 – Japan Showcase Live 2011 at the Sinagawa Stellar Ball in Tokyo on December 9, 2011; the tickets for the event sold-out within one minute, an unprecedented feat for newly debuted groups.
 B1A4 performed nine songs at the event, which was attended by 1,000 people.
 At the end of the year, B1A4 won the Rookie of the Year Award at Tower Records' K-Pop Lovers!
 Awards 2011.